ANUSA has 4 different food programs that are free for students.

 There are many possible reasons for this.
-For example, you could be strapped for cash, too busy with exams to even think about cooking or stuck on campus late studying.
-You also may not know how to cook a nutritious meal, nor have access to the right cooking equipment.
+For example, you could be strapped for cash (or lost your wallet), too busy with exams to even think about cooking or stuck on campus late studying.

 Despite what many uni students may tell you, surviving off two-minute noodles is not a rite of passage, nor is it healthy.